 It’s summertime, and the living is easy in Canton.
-The kids are out of school, the Fourth of July parade and fireworks are always a treat, locally grown produce abounds at the Canton Farmers Market, First Fridays are hotter than ever, and the city has opened a new Snack Shack with concessions, including snow cones, for the crowds enjoying Etowah River Park.
+The kids are out of school, locally grown produce abounds at the Canton Farmers Market, First Fridays are hotter than ever, and the city has opened a new Snack Shack with concessions, including snow cones, for the crowds enjoying Etowah River Park.

 July brings us close to the finish of phase one of the restoration to the Jones Building.
 This phase includes restoring the original 1920s exterior, and the results will be an amazing improvement for downtown Canton.
 The new awning on East Main Street is being custom manufactured, so it won’t arrive until mid-July, but everything else should be wrapping up.
 We hope to conduct tours of the gutted interior in the near future, and we think everyone will be amazed with its potential.

 Meanwhile, progress continues on the old Canton Grammar School and Mill office site, and Panera should be open, or very close, by the time you read this.
 The two historic buildings are looking amazing, and we look forward to the other restaurants and businesses that will be added to the development.
 More importantly, we will welcome 125 new public parking spaces, available for all downtown visitors, merchants and event attendees.

 The Mill on the Etowah continues to announce more great news, improvements and tenants, and they are just beginning the project.
 As for the mayor and council, we already have begun to review the 2019 budget with our city manager and CFO, and, as always, there are a lot of things to consider.
 The most important matter is how to deliver the highest quality services and amenities to city residents at the lowest possible cost.
 It is a challenging, yet rewarding, process, and I look forward to continuing to work with these dedicated colleagues to move Canton forward.